 7. Love Mid-century style?
 Choose a cot with a retro edge

-If you’re looking for something a little bit different, stop the search.
+If you’re looking for something a little bit different, stop the search as this is the best cot bed for you.
 This 1950s inspired Little Interiors cot by Danish brand Done by Deer is uniquely striking.
 Switch the cot bars for a low-level bed guard to transition into toddler bed mode, and lose it entirely to create a comfortable day bed.
 It comes in four shades and measures H66cm x W125cm x D92cm.

 8. Pick a three-in-one cot bed for longevity

 Taking multifunctional children’s beds to new levels, Stokke’s Home Bed transitions from cot, to toddler bed, to sofa/play house.
 Optional extras include a fabric roof canopy or full-on tent cover with fabric roof and sides for extra role-play realism.
-You can also add a changing tray for a space-saving nappy station.
+You can also add a changing tray for a space-saving nappy station, which, for us, makes it worthy of being one of the best cots you can buy.
 It measures H164cm x W137cm x D75cm.

 9. Go all-white for a room that's easy to change up

 You don’t need to be a mad cat lady to fall hard for the simple kitten motif on this Mistigri cot bed.
 Part of a set that includes wardrobe and changing station, all adorned with the cute kitty, the cot bed is height adjustable and solidly made from wood.
 It measures H90cm x W123.4cm x D67cm.